December 3, 2021 at 1:40 AM #8370SUCULTUREAdmin,

 “…connecting successive strands of live hair and successive strands of commercial hair to a linearly elongated attachment base of cord-like material at closely spaced points there-along.”

 Like Madam C.J.
-Walker who founded Lelia College in 1908 to train African American as “hair culturist”, expanding to branches across the United States, Christina Jenkins opened her own cosmetology school to teach others her pioneering technique, travelling across Europe, showcasing her innovative method to other cosmetologists.
+Walker who founded Lelia College in 1908 to train African Americans as “hair culturists”, expanding to branches across the United States, Christina Jenkins opened her own cosmetology school to teach others her pioneering technique, travelling across Europe, showcasing her innovative method to other cosmetologists.

 Christina Jenkins died at the age of 82 in 2003.